LuLaValva/sociology-seminar/paper.md

 If the hypothesis is incorrect, the proportion of misinformation within the platform will have remained constant after the change has been made to the algorithm.

 # Conclusion

+Most research that has been published about misinformation is designed either as an analysis of its qualities or as an experiment that aims to disincentivize its spread.
+Logically, the research that performs analysis is designed to encourage further research into disincentivization.
+While the body of published research in the former category is fairly balanced in between the study of algorithms and the study of psychological factors that lead to misinformation, it seems as though an overwhelming majority of the publications which study disincentivization are researching psychological factors.
+To effectively reduce the spread of misinformation in social media, both psychological and technological factors must be considered.
+The experiment performed in this study is designed to acquire additional information about how algorithms may be modified to reduce the spread of misinformation.
+While the psychology of the platforms' users is considered, the primary focus is discovering underlying rules that encourage excessive propagation of misinformed news and information.

+Most research about algorithmic detection of misinformation attempts to use neural networks or other machine learning technology to identify whether a set of posts or publishers is trustworthy.
+While this works in many contained environments, the dynamic and constantly changing sphere of social media is not a place where accuracy can stay consistent without excessive manual intervention.
+If instead, a modification for algorithms that spread information can be discovered that disincentivizes their spread, no further intervention would be required.
+If the hypothesis in this study is correct, the changes to the algorithms that social media platforms use may be applied directly in order to reduce misinformation in social media.

 # Bibliography